nikwek/Wix-golf/golfScraper.md

+# Golf Shenanigans on Wix

+The bash script `leaderboard.sh` does the following:
+* Gets golf leaderboard data from ESPN using `golfscraper.js`
+* Posts the data to wix with `wixPoster.py`

+The wix site uses `espn-frontend.js` and `espn-backend.js` to process the data and feed it into repeaters / tables.

+Cron setup
+`*/5 * * * * /home/nik/espn-scraper/leaderboard.sh >> /home/nik/espn-scraper/leaderboard_update.log 2>&1`

+Check logs with `tail -f /home/nik/espn-scraper/leaderboard_update.log`

 # Install Golf Leaderboard Scraper

 Here's how you can get your golf_leaderboard_scraper script running on your Raspberry Pi (using Raspberry Pi 2 version B with 32 bit OS):